ptpuyen1511/my_notes/README.md

-# notes_while_reading
+# My notes

-Store my notes which are taken while reading
+This repo is used to store my notes which are taken while reading.

-Notes are stored in Issues tab (because I can use label for managing notes)
+Beside notes in `Code` tab, I have some notes in the `Issue` tab (they are quick notes I take on my mobile phone).